Despite being known as a leading destination for summer holidays, Greece’s charms remain long after the holiday season peaks

-1. Enjoy Athens without the crowds
+Enjoy Athens without roasting

-2. Walking trails in Naxos and Andros
+Walking trails in Naxos and Andros

 The biggest island in the Cyclades, Naxos has plenty to offer, but its hiking trails are among the best in the world.

-3. Big islands that are not so busy
+Big islands that are not so busy

 Autumn also means fewer people at popular attractions, including the ancient city of Knossos on Crete.
-The hub of Minoan civilization thrived more than 3,500 years ago.
+The hub of Minoan civilisation thrived more than 3,500 years ago.
 The Palace of Knossos with the labyrinth of King Minos is ideal for exploring early in the day, leaving the afternoon free to view artefacts at the Heraklion Archaeological Museum.

-4. See some surprising wildlife
+See some surprising wildlife

 While it might not be the first reason for visiting the region, there is plenty to go wild about.

-5. See the grape and olive harvests
+See the grape and olive harvests

 Olives are harvested on Crete from October onwards.
 Being present late in the season gives you opportunities to view gnarled trees being shaken so the fruit falls into nets below.
-Cretan olive oil is sold throughout the year from the Chania’s historic market hall, an easy stroll from the Venetian harbour.
+Cretan olive oil is sold throughout the year from Chania’s historic market hall, an easy stroll from the Venetian harbour.